 Image (and header image) courtesy Fairfax County Economic Development Authority

 Want to explore Washington, DC and the historic attractions in the metropolitan area?
 Stay in Tysons.
 With its convenient Metro stations, you can zip out to Reston, explore Arlington and venture downtown effortlessly, all while staying in a sophisticated urban center with shopping as you’ve never seen before!
-Because Tysons is a renowned business center, you’ll find plenty of hotels.
-Be sure to check out The Watermark Hotel and the Archer Hotel Tysons, two of the city’s newest places to stay.
+Because Tysons is a renowned business center, you’ll find plenty of hotels like the Hilton McLean Tysons Corner, the Courtyard/DoubleTree complex, the Hyatt Regency Tysons Corner Center, and more.
+Plus, two of the city's newest places to stay include The Watermark Hotel and the Archer Hotel Tysons.

 Tysons has transformed a lot over the years.
 It began as a peach grove and corner produce stand operated by William Tyson in the 1850s and kept its rural charm until the early 1960s.
 As Americans moved into newly constructed suburbs, businesses followed suit, the massive Tysons Corner Center was built and corporations followed, making it a regional shopping and business destination.